JATOS/JATOS_docs/versioned_docs/version-3.9.1/Run_your_study/Manage-Results.md

 Once you've selected the results you want, click **Export Results**.
 You can choose what to export: everything in a JATOS Results Archive, only the result metadata, only the result data, or only the files.
 If you're unsure which to choose, opting for the **JATOS Result Archive** is best, as it contains everything.

-### Export a JATOS Results Archive (JRZIP)
+### Export a JATOS Results Archive

 ![Results View screenshot](/img/v39x/results_view_17.png)

 Since version 3.8.1, this is the standard export format.
-It **aggregates result data, result files, and result metadata** into a single ZIP archive file with a `.jrzip` extension ([more information about JRZIP](JATOS-Results-Archive-JRZIP.html)).
+It **aggregates result data, result files, and result metadata** into a single ZIP archive file with a `.zip` file suffix in version 3.9.7 and newer, and `.jrzip` in older versions ([more information about the archive format](JATOS-Results-Archive.html)).

 ### Export Result Data

 ![Results View screenshot](/img/v39x/results_view_18.png)

 The **result data** are the genuine data submitted during study runs, without any metadata or associated files.
 You can choose between **ZIP** or **Plain Text** format.
-In the *ZIP* format, the result data is organized in a file system structure with folders for study results and component results, similar to the `.jrzip` format.
+In the *ZIP* format, the result data is organized in a file system structure with folders for study results and component results, similar to the JATOS results archive format.
 The *Plain Text* format, familiar from previous JATOS versions, consolidates all result data into one text file, with one result per line.

 ### Export Result Files